Our Support Line is open every weekday from 9am–7pm (AEST). Call us on 1800 733 548 or contact us

 Healthy eating is an important part of your child’s wellbeing.
-If your child is going back to school after cancer treatment, this article offers ideas on healthy lunchboxes and after school snack ideas.
+If your child is going back to school after cancer treatment, our Refresh Kids’ Eating program offers ideas on healthy lunchboxes and after school snack ideas.

 Cancer treatment can change a child’s taste buds.
 They may become more sensitive to sour or bitter tastes like those found in fruit and vegetables.
 Taking steroids as part of their cancer treatment can make children feel hungry all the time and crave foods which are high in salt and fat.